SDGGiesbrecht/SDGCaching/README.md

 ## Features

-- Automated caching for results of complex or time‐consuming functions via `cachedResult(cache:computation:)`, etc.
+- Automated caching for results of complex or time‐consuming functions via `cached(in::)`.

 (For a list of related projecs, see [here](Related%20Projects.md).)